emhedlin/bim_2020/README.md

 ### Status
 *October 4*

 I've improved scripts from last year that calculate distance to nearest occupied neighbour, and distance to the road.
-Before I delineate territories, I need to make sure the accounting makes sense across the data sheets.
+Before I delineate territories, I need to make sure the accounting makes sense across the data sheets/reports.
 Turns out it doesn't.
 Spent yesterday and today trying to figure out where the errors are coming from.